 A sole policy will usually mean expensive premiums, but there are things you can do to keep the cost down, including:

 Multi car policy: They cover all the cars at your property, and offer a discount compared to separate standalone policies.
 Some insurers will still cover your child's car if they are at university or have left home.
 Find out more in our multi car guide.

 Black box insurance: This is a popular option for young drivers that can lower premiums and encourage safe driving.
 It monitors your driving to earn you a discount if you drive safely.
 Here is everything you need to know about black box insurance.

 Get the right car: The car you drive will make a huge difference to the cost of insurance, so encourage your child to go for a small and safe vehicle in a low car insurance group.
 You can find out more in our guide to car insurance.

-For more options including getting extra driving qualifications like Pass Plus, driving fewer miles or increasing the excess read this guide to find an affordable policy for new drivers.
+Other options include getting extra driving qualifications like Pass Plus, driving fewer miles or increasing your excess.
+Read this guide to find an affordable policy for new drivers.